-Biotechnology Senior Research Scientists rake in the most money, with average earnings of approximately $106K per year; Senior Product Managers come in second with average earnings amounting to about $90K, while Quality Assurance Specialists and Senior Account Managers rank near the top as well ($60K and around $59K, respectively).
-Research Scientists at Alere do not see much in the way of financial compensation and represent one of the lower-paid positions ($49K on average) at the company.
+Senior Product Managers rake in the most money, with average earnings of around $90K per year; Medical Devices Quality Engineers come in second with average earnings amounting to approximately $64K, while Quality Assurance Specialists and Senior Account Managers rank near the top as well ($60K and $59K, respectively).
+Earning only $49K on average, Research Scientists make less than most people in the company.

 Years of Experience